double-a-chain-cloud/double-a-chain-docs/source/introduction.md

 - Gas fee：3gwei

 ## Consensus Mechanism
-Double-A Chain adopts the APoS consensus mechanism combining PoA+PoS, jointly governed by verification nodes and voters.
+Double-A Chain adopts the APoS consensus mechanism combining PoA+DPoS, jointly governed by verification nodes and voters.
 As a result, it has the characteristics of democracy, high efficiency, low gas fee, low latency, and high concurrency.

 ## Economic Model
 1. The total supply of AAC is 12 billion.
 After that, an additional 5% (600 million) will be supplied every year on top of the total amount of 12 billion coins, with no limitation.
 AAC's additional supply mechanism adopts a hard fork; that is, at a certain point (specified block height), 600 million coins are added to the staking contract.
 To separate a hard fork requires more than half of the nodes to agree.
 2. Token Allocation:

    a.
-Initial offering（12 billion）： Huobi current holder-about 5.45 billion。OKEx current holder-about 2 billion.
+Initial offering(12 billion): Huobi current holder-about 5.45 billion.OKEx current holder-about 2 billion.
 Other exchanges and token holders of the Ethereum chain will supply about 4.55 billion

    b.
 All AACs supplied every year are set up as a reward pool for nodes.
      - 49% of the prize pool will be distributed to node administrator according to the proportion of votes obtained by validators;
      - 40% of the prize pool will be distributed to users who voted according to the proportion of votes obtained by validators.